-The propitious selection (also called advantageous selection) theory compares individuals with different risk aversions and assumes that those with high risk aversion are more likely both to purchase insurance and to exert precaution.
+The cherry picking/propitious (or advantageous) selection argument assumes that individuals differ in risk aversion and that those with high risk aversion are more likely both to purchase insurance and to exert precaution.
 Those with less risk aversion will tend to buy less insurance and to act less cautiously.
 The presumed implication is that those buying more insurance have also the lower accident probabilities (i.e. negative correlation between risk and insurance purchases), contrarily to the prediction of classical insurance models.

-We identify three properties implicit in this reasoning: regularity (more risk averse individuals exert more care), single-crossing (more risk averse individuals have stronger preference for insurance) and monotonicity (more risk averse individuals buy more insurance).
-We show that the negative correlation between risk and coverage is not guaranteed even when these three properties are satisfied: a negative correlation at equilibrium also requires that the marginal willingness to pay for insurance of the less risk averse individuals be decreasing with coverage.
+We propose a simple three-stage model to formalize this argument, check its internal consistency and its implications.
+We list two properties that formalize the cherry picking line of reasoning in our model: regularity (more risk averse individuals exert more care) and single-crossing (more risk averse individuals have stronger preference for insurance).
+We first show that a pooling equilibrium is incompatible with these two properties.
+We then show that the negative correlation between risk and coverage is not guaranteed even when these two properties are satisfied: a negative correlation at equilibrium also requires that the marginal willingness to pay for insurance of the less risk averse individuals be decreasing with coverage.
 The reason is that there is overprovision of insurance in equilibrium.
-Thus we conclude that the concept of propitious selection does not necessary lead to a negative correlation between risk and insurance purchases, as it claims.
-We also point out the possibility in this context for social insurance to be Pareto damaging.
+We provide in the Appendix an example where the two properties are satisfied and where the correlation between equilibrium risk and coverage bought is positive.
+Finally, we also point out the possibility in this context for social insurance to be Pareto damaging.
+Our model is admittedly not the only way to formalize the propitious selection argument.
+As pointed out by a referee, if we began with a slightly different model (incorporating elements like transaction costs, loading factors or uncertainty about one's own risk) and added our propitious selection assumptions, we might obtain different results.
+Also, our contribution is exclusively theoretical.
+We hope that our paper will drive researchers to develop formally other models incorporating propitious selection and to test them empirically.

+Appendix

-Appendix: Example of propitious selection with the dual theory of choice under risk.
+A Example of propitious selection with the dual theory of choice under risk.

-We model individuals' risk preferences using Yaari (1987)'s theory, which is dual to the expected utility theory in the sense that it is linear in wealth but non linear in probabilities.
+We model individuals' risk preferences using Yaari's (1987) theory, which is dual to the expected utility theory in the sense that it is linear in wealth but non linear in probabilities.
 This formulation allows us to separate attitude towards risk from attitude towards wealth: with Yaari's approach, risk aversion is entirely driven by a transformation of probabilities whereby bad outcomes are given more weight while good outcomes are given less weight.

-Following De Donder and Hindriks (2003), the utility function of an individual faced with a loss probability p and who buys the insurance contract (π, δ) is where w denotes his exogenous income and $\alpha \geq 0$ is his risk aversion parameter.
+Following De Donder and Hindriks (2003), the utility function of an individual who exerts an effort e with cost c(e), faces a loss probability p(e) and who buys the insurance contract (π, δ) is where w denotes his exogenous income and $\alpha \ge 0$ is his risk aversion parameter.
 In words, the individual overestimates by a fraction α his expected financial damage.
 The utility without insurance is and the reservation premium is

-$$u(\pi, \delta, p; \alpha) = (1 + \alpha)p(w - \pi - (1 - \delta)L) + (1 - (1 + \alpha)p)(w - \pi) \\ = w - \pi - (1 + \alpha)(1 - \delta)pL$$ (3)
+$$u(\pi, \delta, p, e; \alpha) = (1 + \alpha)p(e) (w - \pi - (1 - \delta)L)$$ (3) + (1 - (1 + \alpha)p(e)) (w - \pi) - c(e) = w - \pi - (1 + \alpha)p(e)(1 - \delta)L - c(e)

-$$u(0,0,p;\alpha) = w - (1+\alpha)pL$$
+$$u(0, 0, p, e; \alpha) = w - (1 + \alpha)p(e)L - c(e)$$

-$$r(\delta, p; \alpha) = (1 + \alpha)p\delta L.$$ (4)
+$$r(\delta, p; \alpha) = (1 + \alpha)p(e)\delta L.$$ (4)